After Filtering 50+ Gallons, Our Tests Show Faucet Water Filters Don’t Have To Be Expensive

 Additional Features

-After sorting through the nitty-gritty details of filter types, filter materials, flow rate, and filter cartridges, there are just a few more things to consider before deciding on the best faucet water filter.
-The filter size, the filter-change sensor, and the replacement filter cartridges also can affect the decision on the best filter.
+After sorting through the nitty-gritty details of filter types, filter materials, flow rate, and filter cartridges, there are a few more things to consider before deciding on the best water filter, including filter size, filter-change sensor, and replacement filter cartridges.

 • Filter size is key for people who have smaller sink areas.
 Oversize filters may not fit properly and could cause problems.
 Even with a larger sink space, some filters can look out of place simply because they dwarf the faucet.
 Keep in mind the scale of a sink and faucet when choosing a faucet water filter, and invest in an adaptor if necessary.